Grocery Shopping in Denmark

 How Do Danes Shop?

-Online shopping is also becoming a popular way of getting the weekly shopping done.
-When shopping online, you can either choose to have your groceries delivered or pick them up when packed and ready.
-Check out some of the best online shopping apps and websites here.
+Online shopping is also a popular way of getting the weekly shopping done.
+When shopping online, customers can either choose to have your groceries delivered or pick them up when packed and ready.
+Check out some of the online shopping apps and websites here

 Good To Know